subomi/articles-dump/articles/building-testing-and-deploying-google-cloud-functions-with-ruby/article.md

-# Building, Testing and Deploying Google Cloud Functions with Ruby
+# Building, Testing, and Deploying Google Cloud Functions with Ruby

 ### What are Serverless Functions?

 Serverless Functions are a new programming paradigm of developing and deploying cloud services.
-In a serverless world, we abstract the provisioning, maintenance and scaling of our backend services to the cloud provider.
-This substantially improves developer productivity by allowing developers focus clearly on solving their specific problem.
-While there are many advantages and disadvantages of building serverless functions, one of things to consider in building them is langauge support.
-Recently, Google announced the support of Ruby 2.7 for Google Cloud Functions, and in this article, I'll be focusing on building, testing & deploying a serverless function in Ruby on Google Cloud Functions vs. the pros & cons of serverless functions.
+In a serverless world, we abstract the provisioning, maintenance, and scaling of our backend services to the cloud provider.
+This substantially improves developer productivity by allowing developers focus on solving a specific problem.
+While there are many advantages and disadvantages of building serverless functions, one thing to consider in building them is language support.
+Recently, Google announced the support of Ruby 2.7 for Google Cloud Functions, and in this article, I'll focus on building, testing, and deploying a serverless function in Ruby on Google Cloud Functions and the pros and cons of serverless functions.

 ### Building a Serverless OTP System

-OTP stands for "one time password."
-They're the little numeric codes that your bank might text you to verify your identity.
+One-time passwords (OTPs) are short numeric codes used for authentication purposes, such as when your bank sends an OPT via text to verify your identity.

-In this article, I'll be building an OTP Function that handles 3 core responsibilities:
+In this article, we'll build an OTP function that handles three core responsibilities:

 - `POST /otp`: Generates and sends an OTP message to the provided `phone_number`.